 - Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards 2 CFR 200

-Consistent with the Consolidated Appropriations Act, 2018 (Public Law 115-141), OSMRE has made funding available for projects in the Abandoned Mine Land Reclamation Fiscal Year 2018 Economic Development Pilot Program (AML Pilot).
-This pilot program will provide grants to the six Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 Abandoned Mine Land (AML) sites based on OSMRE AML inventory data as of September 30, 2017 and the three tribes with Abandoned Mine Land Programs.
-The following states will each receive $25 million - Kentucky, Pennsylvania, and West Virginia; Alabama, Ohio, and Virginia will each receive $10 million; while the Navajo Nation, Hopi Tribe, and Crow Tribe will each receive $3.33 million in order to accelerate the remediation of AML sites with economic and community development end uses.
+Consistent with the Consolidated Appropriations Act, 2021 (Public Law 116-260), OSMRE has made funding available for projects in the Fiscal Year (FY) 2021 Abandoned Mine Land Economic Revitalization (AMLER) Program (also known as the AML Pilot Program).
+The AMLER Program will provide grants to the six Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 Abandoned Mine Land (AML) sites based on OSMRE AML inventory data as of September 30, 2020 and the three tribes with Abandoned Mine Land Programs.
+The following states will each receive $25 million - Ohio, Pennsylvania, and West Virginia; Alabama, Kentucky, and Virginia will each receive $10 million; while the Navajo Nation, Hopi Tribe, and Crow Tribe will each receive $3.33 million in order to accelerate the remediation of AML sites with economic and community development end uses.
 The intent of the AMLER Program is to explore and implement strategies to return legacy coal sites to productive uses.